xmiaocat/von-neumann-transform/README.md

 # Von Neumann Transform

-A python package for efficient computation of the von Neumann representation of a signal given in the frequency domain.
+A Python package for efficient computation of the von Neumann representation of a signal given in the frequency domain.
 The von Neumann representation is a joint time-frequency representation defined in